-B7.5 If approval is recommended subject to amendments being made under item B7.4(b) the relevant faculty is advised to make the amendments and submit to the Chairperson of the Committee, through Academic Secretariat, the amended documentation together with a written response to the matters identified, including a statement detailing the changes made to the documentation (with page references).
+B6.5 If approval is recommended subject to amendments being made under item B7.4(b), the relevant school is advised to make the amendments and submit to the Chairperson of the Committee, through Academic Secretariat, the amended documentation together with a written response to the matters identified, including a statement detailing the changes made to the documentation (with page references).

-B7.6 The Chairperson, Learning and Teaching Committee, reviews the amended documentation and if satisfied that the required amendments have been made and attests to this in writing and forwards the attestation to Academic Secretariat.
+B6.6 The Chairperson, Learning and Teaching Committee, reviews the amended documentation and, if satisfied that the required amendments have been made and attests to this in writing, forwards the attestation to Academic Secretariat.